dannycab/phy472msu_s2021/syllabus.md

 ### Final Project

-In lieu of final examins, which are not at all representative of professional physics practice, you will produce a final project with a partner.
+In lieu of final exams, which are not at all representative of professional physics practice, you will produce a final project with a partner.

 #### Pair Project